Every now and then I have a patient who boasts proudly, “I’m healthy as a horse! I haven’t had a cold or flu in I-don’t-know-how-many-years!”

 The Flu is Like a Turkey: You Can Cook it on High Heat for 10 Hours, or on Low for 2 Weeks.

 When I was in college, I had a roommate who to this day is probably the healthiest person I know.
-And I don’t mean that she eats a perfectly clean diet and avoids chemicals in her cleaning products.
+And I don’t just mean that she eats a clean diet and exercises five days a week – though she does.
 I mean her vitality is strong, she has good energy, and her body is resilient.
-(She’s the kind of person who can once in a while go through the Burger King drive-thru, dance until 3am, throw back a few cocktails, and then wake up early the next day feeling totally fine and go run five miles.)
+(She’s the kind of person who can once in a while go through the Burger King drive-thru, dance until 3am, throw back a few cocktails, and then wake up early the next day feeling totally fine and go run eight miles.)
 One winter, the flu was going around our school.
 The majority of my classmates who caught the flu were sick for days, some even missed two weeks of fall quarter.
 When my roommate caught the bug, however, her body handled it differently.
 She went home early from school, clocked a fever of 103 degrees, moaned aloud in achy-body-misery as she sweat through the bed sheets, and slept in the next morning.
 She was back in school the following day, totally recovered.
 Now that is a healthy person!
 She essentially kicked the flu in 24 hours.
 (Go figure, her dad is a naturopathic physician!
 Before she was even born, he was working hard to lay the foundations of health.)

 What if she had freaked when her temperature hit 103 and took some Tylenol?
 Her body would have still had to fight off the virus, but it wouldn’t have been able to do so as effectively.
 It would be like sending her immune system to battle with one arm tied behind its back.